See how easy it is to make Dutch Oven Brownies on your next camping trip. This eggless brownie recipe can be made at home too.

 Since we already had the batter prepped, we thought we might as well try to bake it and see what happens.

-Our guess was that this campfire brownie recipe going was going to turn out to be chocolate soup, but we got to eat the dessert, not slurp it.
+We guessed that this campfire brownie recipe would turn out to be chocolate soup, but we got to eat the dessert, not slurp it.

-As with most of our Dutch oven cooking, we used our noses to determine whether the baking is done.
+As with most Dutch oven cooking, we used our noses to determine whether the baking was done.
 Once we started smelling chocolate, we knew it was time to check the pot.

-We were quite surprised when we lifted the lid and found a very tall Dutch brownie cake.
+We were surprised when we lifted the lid and found a tall Dutch brownie cake.
 Our brownie mix recipe experiment was a success!

-When we cut into the brownies we found the bottom to be very fudgy, especially toward the middle.
+When we cut into the brownies, we found the bottom very fudgy, especially toward the middle.

 Campfire Brownies Recipe